 Fruit: most fruit sounded good but I especially liked frozen fruit, like frozen bananas and mango.
 I also ate a lot of pineapple, apples, and clementines.

-Carbs: Dave’s Killer Bread 21 Whole Grains and Seeds, Ezekiel sprouted grain english muffins, Foor for Life brown rice tortillas, Barilla Protein Plus pasta, Tolerant pasta, whole grain pizza crusts, rice, baked potato.
+Carbs: Dave’s Killer Bread (the red package), Ezekiel sprouted grain english muffins, Food for Life brown rice tortillas, Barilla Protein Plus pasta, Tolerant pasta, whole grain pizza crusts, rice, baked potato.

 Hang in there!